-The logic for two 64-bit PCI buses is on each PCI motherboard.
-PCI 0 has one dedicated PCI slot and three shared PCI/EISA slots, and PCI 1, 2, and 3 each have four PCI slots.
-The PCI 0 and 1 motherboard has cable connections to remote I/O (mouse, keyboard, serial port, and parallel port) and to an internal floppy drive, an internal CD-ROM drive, the control panel, and 5V power.
+The logic for two 64-bit PCI buses is on the PCI motherboard.
+PCI 0 has one dedicated PCI slot and three shared PCI/EISA slots, and PCI 1 has four PCI slots.
+This module has cable connections to remote I/O (mouse, keyboard, serial port, and parallel port) and to an internal floppy drive, an internal CD-ROM drive, the control panel, and 5V power.
 Also on this module are the chips for the PCI to EISA bridge and the internal CD-ROM controller.